csyhuang/hn2016_falwa/readme.md

 Function | Description
 ---------| -------------
-vertical_integral | To compute density-weighted vertical average of local wave activity, zonal wind, or other 3-D fields.
-Compute_QGPV | To compute QGPV from velocity and temperature fields.
+vertical_integral | To compute density-weighted vertical average of local wave activity, zonal wind, or other 3-D fields. uv_to_vorticity | To compute relative vorticity on a sphere, given 3-D zonal and meridional wind fields.

 ## Contact